2026 Alpine Skiing World Cup – Men's giant slalom

-The men's giant slalom in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of nine events, including the final.
-The season is scheduled to begin with the traditional opener: a giant slalom on the Rettenbach ski course, located on the Rettenbach glacier in Sölden, Austria, on 26 October 2025.
-The next two giant slaloms will take place in the United States in late November and early December, including the first World Cup visit to Copper Mountain (Colorado) for the men since 1976, after which the remainder of the races will be held in Europe on the same courses used during the 2025 season.
+The men's giant slalom in the 2026 FIS Alpine Skiing World Cup consisted of nine events, including the final.
+The season began with the traditional opener: a giant slalom on the Rettenbach ski course, located on the Rettenbach glacier in Sölden, Austria, on 26 October 2025.
+The next two giant slaloms took place in the United States in late November and early December, including the first World Cup visit to Copper Mountain (Colorado) for the men since 1976, after which the remainder of the races were held in Europe on the same courses used during the 2025 season.
+The season championship was won by Brazil's Lucas Pinheiro Braathen, who ended Marco Odermatt's four-year hold on the discipline by winning the finals.

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo -- during 6–22 February 2026.
-All of the Alpine skiing events for men are scheduled to take place on the classic Stelvio course at Bormio.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo – during 6–22 February 2026.
+All of the Alpine skiing events for men took place on the classic Stelvio course at Bormio.
 The championship in men's giant slalom is scheduled to be held on Saturday, 14 February.
+Braathen also won the Olympic gold medal in giant slalom over runner-up Odermatt.

 Season summary

 Although the first race of the World Cup giant slalom season at Sölden went to four-time defending discipline champion Marco Odermatt, as expected, the race saw a long-delayed restart to the "Battle of the Marcos", as both heats were tight battles between Odermatt and Austrian former slalom champion Marco Schwarz, finally returning to form after a catastrophic injury almost two years ago (when Schwarz was narrowly leading Odermatt for the overall World Cup title).
+However, in the next race, which took place at Copper Mountain in the U.S., Odermatt went off course and failed to finish the first run, which led to an upset first World Cup victory by Austria's Stefan Brennsteiner, who drew the #1 starting position in the first run, and also led to Brennsteiner taking the overall lead in the discipline over Schwarz, who finished fourth.
+The final race in the U.S. for the 2026 season was a giant slalom at Beaver Creek, and Odermatt returned to form with his second win in the three-race series there (and his fifth overall at Beaver Creek, but his first GS there), which allowed Odermatt to move into a tie for first in the discipline with Brennsteiner.